 Translate the concepts acquired in the Series 3 Learn modules into an action plan.
 Map out key concepts derived from each Learn module and create an implementation strategy tailored to the goals and challenges specific to your own professional environment.
 Upon completion of all four Learn modules, if you haven’t registered for the full series, you will receive an invitation to complete this final module.

 For participants who wish to register for Series 3 in its entirety, which includes the four Learn modules and the Plan and Apply, the fee is $895.
-The registration deadline for the full Series 3 was February 24, 2020.
+The registration deadline for the full Series 3 is July 27, 2020.